orbs-network/v3-git-book/orbs-lambda/lambda-triggers.md

 See [interfaces.ts](https://github.com/orbs-network/orbs-lambda/blob/master/interfaces.ts) for the full description of types and definitions.

 ## OnSchedule
-Triggers you task based on a predefined schedule, either a cron expression or an "every x" notation.
+Allows you to trigger your task based on a predefined schedule, either a cron expression or an "every x" notation.
 Interface:
 ```js
 onSchedule(